Essay on Srinivasa Ramanujan in English - 100, 200, 500 Words

 100 Words Essay on Srinivasa Ramanujan

 Srinivasa Ramanujan was a renowned mathematician of India.
 He was born on 22 December 1887 in Madras during the British Raj.
 Since childhood, he was drawn towards maths and took a particular interest in learning the subject.
-He did not receive formal education in mathematics but had mastered maths in various sections.
-During his time in Cambridge, he grew close to the great mathematician named Hardy.
-Together they invented the Hardy-Ramanujan number 1729.
+Despite limited formal education, he excelled in the field of mathematics that led him to make groundbreaking contributions to this field.
+During his time in Cambridge, he grew close to the great mathematician named G.H.
+Hardy.
+Together they invented the Hardy-Ramanujan number 1729 and it produced remarkable results, including the Ramanujan Prime and Theta Function earned lots of recognition.
 He got married at the age of 22 to Janakiammal on 14th July 1904.
 He wrote several books based on his theories and formulas.
 He even received the K. Ranganatha Rao prize for mathematics.
 On 26 April 1920, he departed at the age of 32.

 200 Words Essay on Srinivasa Ramanujan